anands-repo/hello/README.md

 - Better logging to convey exactly what is going on (no GNU parallel, use of progress bars, much more concise and readable messages)
 - Better error and exception handling

 Note that these changes are only implemented and tested for variant calling, and not for training.
-Please refer to the `devel_bugfix` branch for training code.
+Please refer to the `devel_bugfix` branch for training code if the changes in this branch break training.

 # Information regarding HELLO's code and usage